-If taking out more debt to pay off your consumer proposal isn’t a good option for you, there are alternate ways you can pay off your consumer proposal early.
+If taking out a loan to pay off your consumer proposal isn’t a good option for you, there are alternate ways you can pay off your consumer proposal early.
 You may have to work a little harder to pay down the consumer proposal quickly, but it is definitely worth it to be free of the obligation.

 - Increase your payment frequency.
 Instead of making monthly payments, make weekly or bi-weekly payments.
-Budgeting will be easier this way, particularly if you align payments with your pay cheque schedule, and you’ll be able to complete your payments quicker.
+Budgeting will be easier this way, particularly if you align payments with your paycheque schedule.
+That way you’ll be able to complete your payments quicker.

 - Increase your payment amount.
 If you can afford it, increase the amount you pay each period.
 This way you’ll be paying the balance down faster.

 - Lump sum payment.
 Every now and then people get some extra money, whether it’s from a bonus, tax return, or gift.
 You can use that extra money to make a lump sum payment towards your consumer proposal.